 Vacant Land for Portfolio Diversification and for Ultimate Social Distancing

-Participate in Land Ho’s Sanctuary from Stocks and Crowds Land Liquidation, which ends today, April 8th.
+Participate in Land Ho’s Land is the Cure for Stocks and Crowds Land Liquidation, which ends April 15th.
 More than 50 properties across this great nation are featured in this event.
 Options include five acre ranches in Texas, breathtaking large parcels and lots in Arizona and Nevada, gorgeous Florida and California lots, scenic Washington properties near water and building lots in Arkansas.
 The auction also features magnificent sites in booming New Mexico, in close proximity to the new Facebook Data Facility, Manufacturing Hub and Rail Park.
 Bidding is easy and only requires a valid credit card to participate.

 About Land Ho, Inc.: